Generic Name: primaquine (PRIM-a-kwin)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have a personal or family history of glucose-6-phosphate dehydrogenase (G-6-PD) deficiency, porphyria, or any other blood disease
+- if you have a personal or family history of glucose-6-phosphate dehydrogenase (G-6-PD) deficiency, favism, or nicotinamide adenine dinucleotide (NADH) methemoglobin reductase deficiency

 Some MEDICINES MAY INTERACT with primaquine.
 Tell your health care provider if you are taking any other medicines, especially any of the following: